munificent/craftinginterpreters/book/closures.md

 We have closure objects but our VM never creates them.
-The next step is getting the compiler to emit instructions to tell the runtime when to create a new ClosureObj to wrap a given FunctionObj.
+The next step is getting the compiler to emit instructions to tell the runtime when to create a new ObjClosure to wrap a given ObjFunction.
 This happens right at the end of a function declaration:

 ^code emit-closure (1 before, 1 after)